Numerical exploration of the range of shape functionals using neural networks: Shape representation by an invertible neural network

+In this section, we show how sublinear neural networks allows for a flexible and robust parametrization of convex sets.
+While this method has been proposed in a previous paper by the first author \cite{martinet2026}, we recall here the main principles and results for the sake of completeness.
+We refer to the previously cited paper for the proofs of the different statements.

-The objective of this section is to propose a completely unconstrained method that allows one to easily represent convex sets in arbitrary dimension, and for which the usual shape functions can be easily computed, including the ones involving curvature or PDE-related terms.
-Moreover, since we will perform extensive multi-shape optimization, we want this parametrization to integrate automatic differentiation for easy optimization.
-Hence, we have chosen to represent convex sets as the image of specific diffeomorphisms of the unit ball, where the diffeomorphism is given by a new neural network architecture.
+The main idea of the method is to represent convex sets as the image of a bijective map making use of a sublinear function, which is given by a new neural network architecture.
 Note that the idea of representing a shape as a neural diffeomorphism has already been considered in \cite{BelieresFrendo2025Apr}, where authors utilize symplectic maps to represent geometry, thereby ensuring intrinsic measure conservation.

 In what follows, $\mathcal{K}_d$ will denote the class of convex bodies of $\mathbb{R}^d$ that contain the origin in their interior.
 As the shape functionals considered hereafter are translation-invariant, this assumption entails no loss of generality.